stigcq/livefeed-api/README.md

 Its run as a background process on my lightsail mean stack.
 It might crash if theres errors since they are thrown.
 Create user, login and posting messages works.
 Commenting should also work now, though there might be bugs.
+Add media and set avatar works in the api, but not clientside demo yet (and use curl to invoke them).